 Shake very well.
 Shampoo your hair and ensure you massage the shampoo into your scalp, leave on for about 1 minute and wash off.

-After the 4 months only use shampoo with no essential oil for 1 month.
+After using the shampoo with essential oil for 4 months go back to using your regular shampoo without an essential oil for 1 month.
 Then repeat the process again.

 You can also make your own shampoo using the recipe below: